Chad Kelly accused of trespassing into home, sitting next to woman, 'mumbling incoherently'

-ENGLEWOOD — Chad Kelly, the backup quarterback for the Denver Broncos, was arrested early Tuesday morning, accused of trespassing into a home, sitting next to a woman on her couch and "mumbling incoherently" before he was chased out, according to an arrest affidavit.
+ENGLEWOOD — Chad Kelly, the backup quarterback for the Denver Broncos, was arrested early Tuesday morning and is accused of trespassing into a home, sitting next to a woman on her couch, and "mumbling incoherently" before he was chased out, according to an arrest affidavit.

-Just after 1 a.m., officers responded to an address in the 3200 block of South Lincoln Street about a man standing outside a residence.
+Just after 1 a.m., officers responded to an address in the 3200 block of South Lincoln Street following a report of a man standing outside a residence.

 According to the affidavit, Kelly, 24, entered the home, sat down on the couch next to a woman inside and began mumbling incoherently.
 The woman called for another resident in the home, who entered the living room and hit the man in the upper back with a stick, which police later determined to be an aluminum pipe from a vacuum cleaner, the affidavit says.